 Meets the requirements for the states below –

-South Dakota, Iowa, Nebraska, North Dakota, and Minnesota
+South Dakota, Iowa, Nebraska, North Dakota, Minnesota, Texas, and Massachusetts.

 Kairos University is still in the process of reviewing the Professional Licensure/Certification pre-education requirements for counseling in the states listed below –